 - Bodyweight squats

 - Side planks

 This doesn’t mean you shouldn’t do some activity, though, but take those days off from running.

-Depending on how you feel, you could do some yoga, breathwork, stretching, light cross-training (such as riding an indoor bicycle) or take a hike.
+Depending on how you feel, you could do some yoga, breathwork, stretching or light cardio cross-training such as riding an indoor bicycle or taking a hike.

 I’m excited for you to embark on your first marathon training journey and hope you find this 16-week marathon training program to be an easy-to-follow and enjoyable companion along the way!